Most definitions in this glossary contain an identification number from the Metadata Online Registry (METEOR).

 Unit of activity: A measure representing the volume and complexity of patients and increased resource requirements within a hospital.

 Unpeered: Hospitals are considered unpeered when, for the purposes of reporting on a particular indicator, they do not possess enough common characteristics to be allocated to a peer group.

 Urgent (triage category): Used in hospital emergency departments to indicate the urgency of the patient’s need for medical and nursing care.
 Urgent (triage category 3) is for serious but stable conditions, such as wounds or abdominal pain.

 Urgent care: Unplanned services provided to patients who are not admitted to the hospital.
 Used on this website, this does not include services provided in discrete emergency departments.

 Urological surgery: Surgical specialty focusing on the organs of the urinary system (such as the kidneys and bladder), and the male reproductive system.

 Vaginal delivery: Vaginal delivery is the birth of one or more babies through the birth canal or vagina.

-Varicose vein ligation and stripping: Sealing off and removal of varicose veins (enlarged veins close to the skin’s surface).
+Varicose vein treatment: Sealing off and removal of varicose veins (enlarged veins close to the skin’s surface).
 This procedure is commonly performed by general surgeons as well as vascular surgeons.